Example pattern

 Solution → Need

-Validation brings the built solution back to the original need and sees if it works in context.
-A strong Validator prevents expensive missteps from ineffective solutions.
-The risk: validation pressure can override the velocity and freedom that production requires.
+Validation sees if the solution works in context.
+A strong validator prevents expensive missteps from ineffective solutions.
+The risk: constant validation slows things down and limits the freedom that building requires.

 Assessment